Published on | by17

 - Seams: I once had a fitness shoe with a design logo that used a stiff piece of synthetic right across the bunion area.
 Ouch!
 The On Cloud has no irritating seams, grommets, or stitching.
 If you are diabetic and suffer from peripheral neuropathy, you’ll love the seamless feel of On Cloud shoes.

-I mentioned On’s stability shoe, but check out the whole family of On running shoes to find the perfect shoe for your fitness needs.
-Available in whole and half sizes, 5-11 from On-Running.com, and Zappos–or find an On retailer near you.
+Check out the whole family of On running shoes to find the perfect shoe for your fitness needs.
+Available in whole and half sizes, 5-11 (wide fit available) from On-Running.com, and Zappos–or find an On retailer near you.